Skip to main content

 Tell Your Stories

-If your center needs more federal investments, or there are proposed policy decisions that could affect older adults’ services or benefits, particularly in response to the pandemic, organize older adults to write stories about what those federal decisions could mean to them and deliver the stories to an elected official, staffer, or candidate for public office.
-This can help you enlist a member of Congress for support and arm them with real stories for national budget debates.
+If your center needs more federal, state, or local investments, or there are proposed policy decisions that could affect older adults’ services or benefits, organize older adults to write stories about what those federal decisions could mean to them and deliver the stories to an elected official, staffer, or candidate for public office.
+This can help you enlist elected officials for support and arm them with real stories for national budget debates.
 Use our 10 Tips to Harness the Power of Stories for ways to craft message and work with NCOA to get them delivered.

 Learn How to Advocate

 Our Advocacy Basics resource page brings together information on many topics such as best practices for getting an elected official to your events and attending town halls.
-As you know, much more work needs to be done in response to the pandemic, and you can learn more about plans from Congress and the White House and NCOA priorities on our Public Policy page.
+As you might know, Congress is currently addressing the reauthorization of the Older Americans Act.
+This gives us all an opportunity to ensure that older adults in the community are supported through programs and services including support for senior centers.
+You can learn more about plans from Congress and the White House and NCOA priorities about the Older Americans Act on our website.
+You can find more information about policy issues that impact older adults on our Public Policy page.
 The NCOA Action Center is a great way to lend your voice to proposed federal legislation.

 Champion a National Senior Center Month Proclamation